kbh1301/webcomponent-boilerplate/README.md

 # Shadow DOM Option:
 - `component_new.js` is built without a shadow DOM.
 The contents of the component can be easily manipulated by the parent document's code/styling
-- `component_newshadow.js` is build with a shadow DOM that has independent styling
+- `component_newshadow.js` is built with a shadow DOM that has independent styling